simgrid/simgrid/docs/source/Configuring_SimGrid.rst

-With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow block: its memory area is mapped on a 1MB file on disk.
-If the returned block is of size N MB, then the same file is mapped N times to cover the whole bloc.
+With the ``global`` algorithm, each call to SMPI_SHARED_MALLOC() returns a new address, but it only points to a shadow block: its memory area is mapped on a 1 MiB file on disk.
+If the returned block is of size N MiB, then the same file is mapped N times to cover the whole bloc.
-At the end, no matter how many times you call SMPI_SHARED_MALLOC, this will only consume 1 MB in memory.
+At the end, no matter how many times you call SMPI_SHARED_MALLOC, this will only consume 1 MiB in memory.

 You can disable this behavior and come back to regular mallocs (for example for debugging purposes) using @c "no" as a value.